-Analysis | 9/11 probe leaders lend weight to calls for an independent commission to investigate Capitol attack
+Analysis | With impeachment over, 9/11 probe leaders lend weight to calls for an independent commission to investigate Capitol attack

 House Speaker Nancy Pelosi (D-Calif.) already has raised the idea of creating such a commission, as have some other members of Congress.
 Kean and Hamilton said that each had received a call from the speaker on Friday, following up on their letter and plumbing their expertise.
 But is there the will in Congress as a whole to go ahead with such an investigation after the Senate trial?

 In their letter, sent under the auspices of the Bipartisan Policy Commission, Kean and Hamilton acknowledged that it is the role and responsibility of Congress to decide whether to establish such a commission and how to structure it.
-As such, they did not mention the name of Trump or note that it was his followers who invaded the Capitol after having been called to Washington by the former president after being “fed lies” for weeks about a stolen election, as Senate Minority Leader Mitch McConnell (R-Ky.) put it last month.
+As such, they did not mention the name of Trump or note that it was his followers who invaded the Capitol after having been called to Washington by the former president after being fed repeated lies for weeks about a stolen election.
+Their focus is on shoring up the institution of Congress, in terms of security and capacity to do its job.

 But there is no question that any such commission would inevitably be confronted by the causes of this act of domestic terrorism, of insurrection, and presumably how Trump empowered those who put the lives of lawmakers and Capitol Hill staff in danger.